DCMLab/standards/docs/source/pipeline/pipeline.rst

    Note that the correspondence between columns in ``metadata.tsv`` and fields in the MuseScore files relies on *exact* string matching and, to minimize erroneous mismatches, all field names are lowercased.
-In case you discover a misspelled column, you can rename it and call ``ms3 metadata --remove``.
-This will remove the fields from the MuseScore files for which no corresponding column exists in ``metadata.tsv``.
+In case you discover a misspelled column, you can rename (or remove) it and call ``ms3 metadata --remove``.
+This will remove the metadata fields (that is, the corresponding XML tags) for which no corresponding column exists in ``metadata.tsv`` from the MuseScore files.

 .. _score_prelims: